UKchooper/SeleniumUiTests/README.md

 I have tried to use as many best practices as possible, however, if I have missed some, could improve in areas etc let me know!

+Prerequisite:
-I have used the windows calculator as this should be pre-installed on all windows computers.
+- Windows calculator (should be pre-installed on all windows computers)
+- Visual Studio 2022 with SpecFlow for Visual Studio 2022 extension
+- WinAppDriver (https://github.com/microsoft/WinAppDriver/releases/tag/v1.2.99).
+Once downloaded and installed, run WinAppDriver.exe (default location: C:\Program Files (x86)\Windows Application Driver)